 3 quick tips for remembering if you need a comma before or after but

-To summarize, if you’ve got a sentence using the word “but” and you’re not sure if there should be a comma before or after it, answer these three questions:
+To summarize, if you’re unsure is a sentence with "but" needs a comma or not, answer these three sentences:

 An easy way to check whether your sentence fits the first or second criteria on this list is to break it into pieces—the piece before and after “but.”
 Test each piece on its own.
 Does each one have a subject (noun or pronoun) that performs an action (verb)?

 Use this test and the tips above consistently in your writing, and soon the correct way to punctuate before and after the word “but” will become intuitive to you.
-You’ll be one step closer to becoming a grammar professional.
+Then you'll never have to worry about getting it wrong again.

 Are you a content writer?